seanbreckenridge/exobrain/media/anime/databases/README.md

 ---

 At this point (late 2020), I'm a bit less invested.
 I watch anime sometimes, I have lots of discord/communities I'm in because of anime, and friends I've made because of it.
 I still collect rare sources/track down short films, and maintain my couple live projects for the other dozen or so power users.
-I'm more focused on moving away from the databases, and trying to maintain/create data dumps, to improve the consistency/quality of the data, so its easier to archive and do analysis on.
+I'm more focused on moving away from the databases, and trying to maintain/create data dumps (resulting in <https://dbsentinel.sean.fish/>) to improve the consistency/quality of the data, so its easier to archive and do analysis on.